NewsFootballSports

 Chelsea Comes back, Win Wrexham AFC 5-0 At UNC’s Kenan Stadium

-Chelsea FC defeated Wrexham AFC 5-0 at a sold-out match in UNC’s Kenan Stadium, the first time an international game is been held at the stadium in Chapel Hill, North Carolina.
+Chelsea FC defeated Wrexham AFC 5-0 at a sold-out match in UNC’s Kenan Stadium, the first time an international game has been held at the stadium in Chapel Hill, North Carolina.

 Chelsea fans finally had something to smile about under Mauricio Pochettino when Ian Maatsen scored in the third minute and again, three minutes before halftime.